Apprenticeship

 Career Prospects

 Graduates of the SWDA programme are well-prepared for various roles in social work, including child protection, mental health, and youth justice.
-The program also provides pathways to higher qualifications and continuous professional development, ensuring graduates remain up to date with best practices and emerging trends in the field.
+The programme also provides pathways to higher qualifications and continuous professional development, ensuring graduates remain up to date with best practices and emerging trends in the field.

 Stakeholder Collaboration